 |Policy Name: Communicating Conflict of Interest (COI) among IRB, ORSP and University Research COI Committees|

 Disclosures of individual and institutional Conflicts of Interest (COI) are received through a variety of avenues.
-These may be received through the Annual COI Disclosures, the Institutional Review Board (IRB), the Office of Research and Sponsored Programs (ORSP), and/or by a variety of MUSC Officers and administrators who request a review for potential or real conflicts and are initially reviewed by the MUSC/MUHA COI Triage Group as part of the MUSC/MUHA Conflict of Interest Operations.
-Disclosures related to research are forwarded for review through the University Research COI Review Committee, which includes membership from the staff of the ORSP and the IRB.
+These may be received through the Annual COI Disclosures, the Institutional Review Board (IRB), the Office of Research and Sponsored Programs (ORSP), and/or by a variety of MUSC Officers and administrators who request a review for potential or real conflicts and are initially reviewed by the Conflict of Interest Office.
+Disclosures of significant financial interests related to research are forwarded for review by the Research COI Committee, which includes membership from the staff of the ORSP and the IRB.

-It is this Committee's responsibility to review the requests in a timely manner, to maintain confidentiality, and to communicate their recommendations, findings and actions to the requesting unit and/or impacted unit in either detailed or summary form as appropriate, and to copy the written committee deliberations to the responsible University Officer.
+It is this Committee's responsibility to review the requests in a timely manner, to maintain confidentiality, and to communicate their recommendations, findings and actions to the requesting unit and/or impacted unit in either detailed or summary form as appropriate.

-The IRB manager is notified of any disclosure involving human subjects received by the University Research COI Review Committee or ORSP.
+The IRB is notified of any disclosure involving human subjects received by the Research COI Review Committee.